saucesaft/life/README.md

 Press:
 - p to pause
+- left click to create cell
-- a to toggle a cell under cursor
+- right click to kill cell
 - space to step thorught the simulation
 - r to reload randomness
 - c to clear all cells

+Bugs:
+- offset cell creation
+- dragging ui causes cells to be drawn